Getting Started

 Configuration

-An NServiceBus endpoint can be hosted within the generic host with the UseNServiceBus extension method:
+An NServiceBus endpoint can be hosted in the .NET Generic Host using the UseNServiceBus extension method:

 var hostBuilder = Host.CreateApplicationBuilder();